isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 #### Test metadata configuration
 Steps:
-1. Create a Profile named `number metadata` that saves to a folde of your choice and leaves a copy of the file in SharePoint after import.
+1. Create a Profile named `number metadata` that saves to a folder of your choice and leaves a copy of the file in SharePoint after import.
 Assign a template that has a required number field in Laserfiche, and map the SharePoint Column `Actual Work` to the required number field.
-1. Save the Profile
+1. Save the Profile.

 Expected Results:
-- Profile appears
+- Profile appears.

 ### Save to Laserfiche and Profile Mapping Tab